AreyanR/BattleBoards/README.md

 ## Installation

-To play BoardBattles, follow these steps:
+To play BoardBattles, follow these steps in your terminal:

 1. Clone the GitHub repository:
    ```bash